-$^{^{\}rm 1}$ See appendix II for regressions
+1 See appendix II for regressions

-Sector Estimation method NSW.
+Sector Estimation method This estimate is then adjusted using a state-based correction factor to account for the fact that the above regression equation was based on data from 32 municipalities from NSW.
 The correction factor for each state is the ratio of the estimated consumption for the state based on SE-REG7 to the actual consumption.
-Industrial The regression SE-REG8 is used to obtain an estimate of industrial electricity usage based on the municipality's number of industrial jobs, GRP and number of businesses.
+This figure is then normalized against Australian Energy Statistics for Residential energy consumption, aggregated to the state level.
+Industrial Industrial emissions are derived from sectoral breakdowns in energy consumption from the Australian Energy Statistics.
+From this basis a regression is developed using SE-REG8 is used to obtain an estimate of industrial electricity usage based on the municipality's number of industrial jobs, GRP and number of businesses.
 This estimate is then adjusted using a state-based correction factor to account for the fact that the above regression equation was based on data from 32 municipalities from NSW.
 The correction factor for each state is the ratio of the estimated consumption for the state based on SE-REG7 to the actual consumption.